kansalshubham75/SpaceInvaders/README.md

 # SpaceInvaders
-It is a shooting game developed using PyGame
+It is a shooting game developed using PyGame.
-To start playing, just copy the public folder to dist and run main.exe
+To start playing, just copy the public folder to dist and run main.exe.